 We have planned a huge amount of CPD and resources into improving the sequencing and intent of the curriculum and implementing this effectively in the classroom as our primary focus, moving from a judgemental to a developmental system to drive continual improvement of teaching and learning.
-We have also invested a huge amount of time, CPD and resources into the further development of a high quality and ambitious curriculum for all students in 2022/23, and this work continues into 2023/24.
-A full Curriculum Strategy with impact so far is available upon request.
+We have also invested a huge amount of time, CPD and resources into the further development of a high quality and ambitious curriculum for all students in 2023/24, and this work continues into 2024/25.